 .protofiles in googleapis in about 0.8s on a four-core machine, as opposed to about 4.3s for

 protocon the same machine.
 While both are very fast, this allows for instantaneous feedback.
 A typical breaking check operation for 2,300

 .protofiles that clones the head of a local git repository branch, compiles all the

-.protofiles on that branch, compiles all the current local files, and compares the two results for breaking changes, takes under 2 seconds.
+.protofiles on that branch, compiles all the current local files, and compares the two results for breaking changes, takes about 2.2s.

 Use protoc as your compiler.
 Existing lint and breaking change detection tools produce an internal representation of your Protobuf schema in one of two ways:

 - By using a third-party Protobuf parser, which is usually error-prone and almost never covers every edge case of the Protobuf grammar.

 - By shelling out to